bgatellier/scodi/README.md

 ![Analyzed URL, overall grade over 100, several metrics like Speed Index, First Contentful Paint and advices for improvements](./docs/images/mysql.png)

-For more options, have a look at the help by using `npx heart -h`
+For more options, have a look at the help by using `npx scodi -h`

 ## Packaged, with the Docker image